KnowledgeForwardSolutions/CheckDigits.Net/Documentation/Stories/S0004-DammAlgorithm.md

 * DammAlgorithm class that implements the following interfaces:
 	- ICheckDigitAlgorithm
-	- IGenerateSingleCheckDigit
-	- IValidateCheckDigit
+	- ISingleCheckDigitAlgorithm
 * Resiliency.
 Invalid input should not throw an exception and instead should simply return Boolean false to indicate failure.
 Invalid input will include:
 	- null
 	- String.Empty
-	- Strings of length < 2 (IValidateCheckDigit.Validate only)
+	- Strings of length < 2 (Validate method only)
 	- Strings containing non-digit characters (i.e. not 0-9).

 ## Definition of DONE